landro/TesTcl/README.md

 ## Please please please

-drop me a line if you use this library or have any issues with it.
+drop me a line if you use this library or have any issues with it: stefan.landro **you know what** gmail.com